 Islam’s punishment for all sex outside of marriage is flogging, and this includes homosexual acts.
 Homosexual acts are just a subcategory of “sex outside of marriage”.

 As for killing homosexuals, it is similar to killing adulterers, both of which are against Quranic law, although most classical Islamic scholars support both of them, because they ignore the Quran in favor of less reliable historical texts (hadith).
-For a discussion of this see my essay Quran-Focused Islam: A Rationalist, Always-Modern and Orthodox Alternative to Salafism.

 Any punishment homosexuals receive should be after due process.
 There is no such thing in Islam as individuals taking the law into their own hands.
 This is similar to honor killings, which in Islam would be considered murder, but which is carried out in the Middle East and Southeast Asia by many cultures, Muslim and non-Muslim.
 Classical Islamic scholars have been party to this crime (of killing people without due process) by being silent about it, and by accepting the corruption of the Quran’s place as Islam’s central authority, preferring less reliable hadith narrations over its principles and teachings.